 Tech may be the industry saviour…but again there is a catch

-So while Rectec focuses (currently) on ATS and Recruitment CRM comparison (alongside other consultancy and tender process services), the question on the lips of most stand visitors was “does your platform talk about or highlight integration applicability from your vendors?”
+So while Rectec focuses (currently) on applicant tracking system and recruitment CRM comparison (alongside other consultancy and tender process services), the question on the lips of most stand visitors was “does your platform talk about or highlight integration applicability from your vendors?”

-The answer is yes, of course, but the reason we bring this up is that as more and more tech/SaaS/cloud based services are brought into the recruitment environment, the onus (especially for internal IT teams) is less on the overall effectiveness of the tool, but on the immediate integration of that tool with a growing roster of other tools, platforms, comms channels and tech.
-Although not the major pain point, it was very interesting to see again and again integration come up as one of the most important points of interest for ATS shoppers.
+The answer is yes, of course, but the reason we bring this up is that as more and more tech/SaaS/cloud based services are brought into the recruitment environment ( or WorkTech Stack), the onus (especially for internal IT teams) is less on the overall effectiveness of the tool, but on the immediate integration of that tool with a growing roster of other tools, platforms, comms channels and tech.
+Although not the major pain point, it was very interesting to see again and again integration come up as one of the most important points of interest for ATS and recruitment CRM shoppers.

 You can click here to register for Rectec Compare – and best of all, it’s completely free of charge.